cagov/innovation-hub.ca.gov/docs/pages/content-design/odi-style-guide.md

 ### Law citations

-When referencing a law, use this format: [Chamber] Bill [number] ([author's political party affiliation abbreviation], [author last name]-[author's city]), [bill title].
+When referencing a law, use this format: Chamber Bill number (author's political party affiliation abbreviation, author last name-author's city), bill title.

 If you’re unsure of the author’s city, call their office.
 Use [California Legislative Information](https://leginfo.legislature.ca.gov/faces/home.xhtml) to find the bill title.

 If you mention a bill from that chamber later in your text, put the abbreviation **AB** or **SB** in parentheses after the first use.
 Follow our [acronym rules](https://hub.innovation.ca.gov/content-design/odi-style-guide/#acronyms).